ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 described in BCP 14 [@!RFC2119] [@!RFC8174] when, and only when, they appear in all capitals, as shown here.

+## Document Status

+This document, in part, along with DMARCbis [@!I-D.ietf-dmarc-dmarcbis] DMARCbis Aggregate Reporting [@!I-D.ietf-dmarc-aggregate-reporting], obsoletes and replaces [@RFC7489].

 # DMARC Failure Reports {#failure-reports}